pjohansson/flowtools/README.md

 ## Instructions
     $ python setup.py install

+# Tools
+The suite consists of Modules for handling data and Scripts for running them.

+## Modules
+* draw - a decorator for creating figures
+* datamaps - classes for handling and drawing data maps

+## Scripts
+* collect_spread - collect the spread of a droplet on a substrate
+* combine_spread - combines and averages spread data

 # Data format
 The data that these tools work on come from a specific output format from my